-Assessor Instructions: The student must describe in approximately 130 words what an enterprise agreement is.
-Their description must include:
+Assessor Instructions: The candidate must explain in approximately 130 words what an enterprise agreement is.
+Their explanation must include:

 - how enterprise agreements affect the application of modern awards in maintaining a payroll system - the principles of enterprise agreements that must be applied in maintaining a payroll system.